Skip to main content

 • Outreach campaigns

-The goal is to place high-value editorial mentions and links in authoritative publications.
+Both campaign types aim to place high-value editorial mentions and links in authoritative publications.

 Objectives of Digital PR